 Once a grade has been received in the Office of the Registrar, it may be changed by the course instructor only upon written application from the instructor to the dean of the school.
 The dean's approval is required.

-Full-time graduate students are permitted to take one course per year with a grade of pass/fail, with the permission of the departmental or program advisor.
+Full-time graduate students are permitted to take one course per year with a grade of Pass/Fail, with the permission of the area or program advisor.

 With the permission of their advisor, students may withdraw from a course by the date listed in the Academic Calendar.
 In such cases, the symbol W will appear on the transcript.
 Students are responsible for tuition and fees for classes from which they withdraw.
 Students who discontinue attendance in a course and who fail to withdraw formally within the designated period will receive the appropriate alternate letter grade.